tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 1. Receive the index.html file, save it to a cache somewhere on the users hard drive.
 1. Begin to parse the HTML elements on the page.
 1. Begin to layout and display the page.
 1. Whenever the browser sees that it needs additional files, it will send a request for that file to the web server.
+Usually the same connection is re-used.
+To keep an HTTP connection open, web browsers usually send the **Connection: keep-alive** header when they first request a file from a web server (see screen shot below).
-I. When the file arrives, parse it (for example if it is a CSS file) or draw it to the screen (if it is an image).
+1. When the file arrives, parse it (for example if it is a CSS file) or draw it to the screen (if it is an image).

 ## III.
 Try this in a web browser